 “Hello, Mr. Bloggs,” the seventyish-year-old-looking doctor told him.
 “I am Dr. Albert Bernard.
 I will conduct a physical examination, have the nurse draw some blood for testing, and perform an X-ray on you to make sure everything is working properly and to see if you have any internal injuries.
 I understand you may have been abducted by an unknown entity and that you have no memory of how you came to London or who is responsible for you being here.
 We are going to check to see if you have suffered any more memory loss and what was the cause of it.
 Just follow me.”

 The doctor led him to a small room where he checked his blood pressure, his reflexes, his eyes, ears, and nose.
 He then asked him if he was feeling any pain.
 Bloggs said he only felt a slight headache and that he couldn’t remember what had happened to him.
 The doctor began examining him to see if he had any scratches, bumps, or bruises on his body.
 Dr. Bernard told him he only noticed a few bruises.
-The doctor then examined his head thoroughly to make he or something hadn’t hit it so hard that it would cause him to black out, go into a coma, or injure his brain.
+The doctor then examined his head thoroughly to make sure something hadn’t hit it so hard that it would cause him to black out, go into a coma, or injure his brain.
 The doctor was astonished when he found no evidence of injuries to his head.

 “Well, just looking on the outside of your body, it appears you have suffered minor injuries,” the doctor told him.
 “Your head looks perfectly fine, so you wouldn’t have lost your memory from a severe blow to your head.
 We might get some answers from the blood test or X-ray.”